tombreit/django-dlcdb/docs/betrieb/model.md

 all available device and record sub types.
 Instead of using multitable inherintance we using proxy inheritance, where each sub type is represented by one concrete proxy model.

+## Soft delete

+Some models are equipped with a soft-delete mechanism.
+This allows you to “hide” and then “unhide” assets.
+The function is labeled “Activate/Deactivate”.These assets are then no longer available for future assignments, but remain in place for existing assignments.

+This function is currently only available to Django admin users.

 ## Device

 The device is the central model of the dlcdb.